 Other ways to make money

-Some other ways you can make money as a photographer and blogger include:
+Some other ways you can make money as a creative that I don’t currently focus on:

-- Branching into videography and offering that service to clients
+- Branching into videography and offering that commercial service to clients

 - Selling prints to the public (e.g. online print shop)

 - Creating and selling eBooks/guides/online workshops on topics you’re knowledgeable in

 - Offering mentoring or coaching to individuals and/or businesses